jose-villar/jose-villar.github.io/software/git.md

 git restore --staged <target>

 // Remove from untracked
-git clean <flags> <target>
+git rm --cached <target>
-// Use git clean -h to see short help or --help to see the verbose version
+// Use git rm -h to see short help or --help to see the verbose version
 ~~~